luapower/fs/fs.md

 	* it's best to provide an address that is above 4 GB to avoid starving LuaJIT which can only allocate in the lower 4 GB of the address space.
 * `tagname`: name of the memory map (optional; cannot be used with `file`;
-	must not contain backslashes).
+	must not contain slashes or backslashes).
 	* using the same name in two different processes (or in the same process) gives access to the same memory.
-	* in Linux, `tagname` refers to an actual file name on the filesystem (not so in Windows).
-So `tagname` can be a path (contains at least one slash) or a simple name in which case it will be created in `fs.exedir()`.

 Returns an object with the fields: